In Depth Baby Product Reviews Led by a Pediatrician

 Consider Comfort

-Comfort is job one when carrying a baby who will only get heavier as they grow and continues to be carried.
+Comfort is job one when carrying a baby who will only get heavier as they grow and continue to be carried.
 While a wrap might be an excellent choice for newborns and infants, it will stretch over time and be less supportive for parents and toddlers over time.
 True comfort will be a personal choice, and some parents like the one-side shoulder of a sling, while others prefer padded shoulder straps like a backpack.
 We recommend you consider your body and any limitations you might already have before purchasing.
 In our experience, two shoulder straps with padding and a clip between them to keep them positioned were the most comfortable when doing other things or wearing the carrier for long periods.

 How Much Effort Does it Take?